A Legend

 A Legend (传说 (傳說)) is a 2024 Chinese action fantasy film.
 It was written and directed by Stanley Tong and starred Jackie Chan, Lay Zhang, Gülnezer and Aarif Rahman.
 It was released in China on July 10, 2024.
-The film is a direct standalone sequel to The Myth (2005), overlooking & ignoring Kung Fu Yoga (2017) now a separate, non-canon to the franchise story.
+The film is a direct standalone sequel to The Myth (2005), overlooking Kung Fu Yoga (2017).

 Plot

 This is a story about a past life relationship, a sequel to The Myth.
 During an archaeological excavation, Professor Fang unearths a mysterious shamanic jade, which transports him and his assistant, Wang Jing, back to the Western Han dynasty.
 There, they transformed into fierce Han generals, leading cavalry across the vast Hexi grasslands in a battle against the Xiongnu to defend their homeland.
 Amidst the war, Professor Fang, now a warrior, crosses paths with the Xiongnu princess, Meng Yun, sparking a love story that spanned thousands of years.
 In search of the truth, Professor Fang, Wang Jing, and their friend Lei Zhen venture deep into an ancient glacier to uncover a long-lost sacred site, hoping to unveil the untold legend buried in time.